ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 AAAA records) before replying to the HTTP request.
 If errors occur during this process, the IP proxy MUST reject the request and SHOULD send details using an appropriate Proxy-Status header field {{!PROXY-STATUS=RFC9209}}.
-For example, if DNS resolution returns an error, the proxy can use the `dns_error` Proxy Error Type from {{Section 2.3.2 of PROXY-STATUS}}.
+For example, if DNS resolution returns an error, the proxy can use the `dns_error` proxy error type from {{Section 2.3.2 of PROXY-STATUS}}.

 The lifetime of the IP forwarding tunnel is tied to the IP proxying request stream.
 The IP proxy MUST maintain all IP address and route assignments